Maternalism: Origins

 Maternalism emerged as a social and political mindset in the 18th century attached to Republican motherhood.
 The mindset later shaped the Congress of Mothers in the 19th century and Progressive reformers in the 20th century.
 Maternalism continued into the 20th century, influencing United States government reform and women in the workplace.

 Progressive era

 In the late 19th and early 20th centuries, settlement homes, also known as mission homes or rescue homes, became popular in American cities and urban centers.
 White middle-class women, who are also known as matrons, founded settlement houses.
-These establishments provided public housing, resources, and public services to working-class and newly arrived immigrants.
+These establishments provided housing, resources, and public services to working-class individuals and newly arrived immigrants.
 Middle-class white women who ran these settlements offered educational services, child care, health care and offered employment to other women and mothers.
 Major settlement houses included Hull House in Chicago and Toynbee Hall in New York City.